esha/vista/README.md

 `<div vista="nameOfTest+a_test">`

 The needed CSS rules are generated and applied automatically for you.
-Here are some usage examples:
+Here's another small usage example:

 ```html
 <body>